Iñaki Williams: Ghana

 Around the time of his Spain debut in 2016, Williams was also coveted by the Ghana national team, being watched by their Spanish scout Gerard Nus.
-In 2021, having made no competitive appearances for Spain which would have tied him to his birth nation permanently, he spoke of the possibility of playing for Ghana: "My parents are from Accra and I really enjoy going.
+In 2021, having made no competitive appearances for Spain that would have tied him to his birth country permanently, he spoke of the possibility of playing for Ghana: "My parents are from Accra and I really enjoy going.
 But I wasn't born or raised there, my culture's here, and there are players for whom it would mean more.
 I don't think it would be right to take the place of someone who really deserves to go and who feels Ghana 100%."
 Local media interpreted this as a rejection of any approach from the Black Stars.

-Ultimately, on 5 July 2022, Williams announced that he was making himself available for the African nation in time for the 2022 FIFA World Cup.
+Ultimately, on 5 July 2022, Williams announced that he was making himself available for the African country in time for the 2022 FIFA World Cup.
 In September, he received his first call-up for friendlies with Brazil and Nicaragua.
 He made his debut against the former, playing the second half of the 3–0 loss in Le Havre.
 He was selected in Ghana's squad for the finals in Qatar; within the team, he took the name "Kweku" due to the day on which he was born (Wednesday), a Ghanaian custom.
-On 17 November 2023, he scored his first goal for Ghana in a 1–0 win against Madagascar in a 2026 FIFA World Cup qualification match.

-Williams was also called up for the 2023 Africa Cup of Nations in Ivory Coast (played in January 2024).
+Williams scored his first goal on 17 November 2023, in a 1–0 win over Madagascar in a 2026 World Cup qualifier.
+He was called up for the 2023 Africa Cup of Nations in Ivory Coast (played in January 2024).

+On 2 June 2026, Williams was included in Carlos Queiroz's squad for that year's World Cup.
+In September, he announced his international retirement.

 Personal life

 Williams received his Basque first name in honour of a Caritas volunteer in Bilbao who helped his refugee parents after they arrived in Spain in the year he was born.
 They had been advised by an unidentified lawyer to claim to be from a war-torn country, namely Liberia where a civil war was occurring, when they first entered the country.
 His younger brother, Nico, is also a footballer and a forward; he too was brought up at Athletic Bilbao.

 Williams was one of the stars of the Amazon Prime television documentary series Six Dreams, recorded during the 2017–18 season.
-He can speak Spanish, Akan, Basque and English.
+He can speak Spanish, Akan and Basque.
 In 2021, he said that he and his family had lost fluency in English, but still communicated with relatives in the Twi dialect of Akan.

 Williams married Patricia Morales at Begoña Basilica in Bilbao on 1 June 2024.